UPDATE- The tips for Kellogg’s 2012 Application are now available online. Please post questions or comments to the new post.

-If you want to start now on your Kellogg application, please keep in mind that Accepted.com is running an Early Bird Special through the end of July: 15% off all MBA essay consulting and editing.
-Alternatively, consider our Kellogg consulting and Editing Comprehensive Packages.
-They too are 15% off this month.
+If you want to start now on your Kellogg application, please keep in mind that Accepted.com is running an Early Bird Special: 10% off all MBA essay consulting and editing.
+Consider our Kellogg Consulting and Editing Packages.
+They too are 10% off thru July 31.
 Start your applications early, submit first round, and save money.

 Last updated on